szaimen/Nextcloud-NAS-Guide/README.md

 1. Connect from a PC in the same network to your server over SSH
 1. Copy and paste the following command over CLI: <br>
-`sudo lvcreate --size 5G --snapshot --name "NcVM-installation" /dev/ubuntu-vg/ubuntu-lv && sudo lvcreate --size 30G --name "NcVM-reserved" ubuntu-vg && wget https://raw.githubusercontent.com/nextcloud/vm/master/nextcloud_install_production.sh --not-latest && sudo bash nextcloud_install_production.sh`
+`sudo lvcreate --size 5G --snapshot --name "NcVM-installation" /dev/ubuntu-vg/ubuntu-lv && sudo lvcreate --size 30G --name "NcVM-reserved" ubuntu-vg && wget https://raw.githubusercontent.com/nextcloud/vm/master/nextcloud_install_production.sh && sudo bash nextcloud_install_production.sh --not-latest`
 1. Enter your **password** again
 1. **We have prepared a slideshow for you that you can use.
 Please click [here](https://szaimen.github.io/Nextcloud-NAS-Guide/nextcloud-installation) to start the slideshow.
 Otherwise, just continue with the steps below**
 1. Choose that you **don't** want to use `http://archive.ubuntu.com` as **repository** for your server since the best one was already set during the Ubuntu installation